kailash-manasarovar/statement/docs/timeline/2023/june.md

     - I now believe that these instances were seen as opportune moments for suggesting I was mentally unwell or imagining things if I ever went to the police about what was going on.
     - **Or**, the instances in which people got excited over my use of the word "hallucinate" were due to the fact they knew I was being given hallucinogens of some variety without my knowledge.

-## Back in Dénia
+## Monday 19th June

-- I run a block list on his followers and who he's following.
+- I run a block list on `@jctot19`'s followers and everyone the account is following.
-- I'm worried they're after my Twitter account so I take steps to protect it.
+- I'm worried they're after my X account name, so I take steps to protect it.

 !!! warning
-    - I've no idea they have had full access via the router probably since I moved in and got connected.
+    - I've no idea they have had full access to my online activity, and all my devices, via the router probably since I moved in and got connected, possibly from even earlier.

-## Monday 19th June
+    - Hackers could have taken over my account at any time.
+    - It's not what they wanted.

 - I quit my job but I don't have another one to go to.
 - To everyone's shock and surprise, I go to practice the piano at the conservatory.
 - This was not what they intended, and I knew that very well.
 - But how dare they treat a student like that!
-I couldn't believe at that time that such behavior could be considered normal, and protected by the school board, as I understand it is now.
+- I couldn't believe at that time that such behavior could be considered normal, and protected by the school board, as I understand it is now.
 - I'm also stubborn and deeply against injustices of all kinds.
 - Moreover, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Domingo and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
+- I remembered many extremely concerning incidents.
 - I also realized that if I backed down and ran away, the evil would just grow.
 - I had no idea that running away was not actually what they really wanted, although from the conservatory studies yes, and perhaps that's what some of the teachers assumed.
-- It's unclear how much and who knew about the mass voyeurism, drugging, and porn connection.
+- It's unclear who knew about the mass voyeurism, drugging, and spy-cam porn connection.
 - There is also the important point that hackers will have known how much money I have for a long time, and it is not inconsiderable.
-I am a target on that basis alone.
+I continued to be a honey-trap target on that basis alone.
+- I wasn't to know at that time how much money criminal gangs had been making from spy-cam porn of sexual abuse with me as victim.

 !!! tip "Laptop"
     - On one occasion I go into practice, there is a laptop sitting on the desk in the piano room.